So you think you may owe the IRS, but you’re not entirely sure how much?

 To use the IRS online service you need your social security number, date of birth, and to verify your identity, you need your filing status (single, married filing jointly, etc) and your mailing address from your last tax return.
 You also need an email address and a mobile phone with your name on the account.
 Finally, you need an account number from a mortgage or home equity loan, a car loan, or a credit card which needs to be in your name.

 Note: You should always go DIRECTLY to the IRS website and never rely upon website links or links found in an email to go to the IRS website.
 Fake links leading to a fake website that looks like the IRS is one way identity thieves steal your information.
-Whenver you get to the website check the URL address and be sure you are at https://www.irs.gov/
+Whenever you get to the website check the URL address and be sure you are at https://www.irs.gov/.
+Also, be aware that scam artists also send fake letters.

 Although this process may feel like jumping through hoops of fire, the IRS uses these crosschecks to safeguard your identity.
 The IRS will pull a credit report to verify you.
 This is what they call a “soft pull” and it does not affect your credit rating (lower or higher).